Melissa Jarrett: Development

 A writer for the show's official website branded Melissa a "pretty, cheeky, fun and forward" who was confident around other characters.
 They added "She was fairly popular but managed to hide her epilepsy from her friends well.
 She had lived in Erinsborough all her life, but not in Ramsay street."
 The character was part of the show's teenage character group which included herself, Cody Willis (Amelia Frid), Todd Landers (Kristian Schmid) and Josh Anderson (Jeremy Angerson).
-Melissa's first relationship is with Todd but her disapproving mother bans her from seeings Todd.
+Melissa's first relationship is with Todd but her disapproving mother bans her from seeing Todd.
 She is unhappy that he and Gary "Boof" Head (Stephen Hall) were involved in a break-in at the local car crushing office.
 Their relationship was played out with a series of "ups and downs" over a one-year period.
+Melissa's romance with Todd "tested" Amenta's acting skills, and she said it was "demanding".
+She noted that the kissing scenes had been embarrassing for Schmid, but not for her, saying "I don't mind kissing a bit...
+I am getting paid for it."
+Schmid said that he had enjoyed playing out his character's second relationship of 1989.

+Melissa then dates Josh but reconciles with Todd, leaving Josh "out in the cold".
 The four characters later became embroiled in a story which was labelled "TV's first love quadrangle".
 Cody was in relationship with Josh but producers decided that Melissa would romance Josh while Cody would take her place as Todd's love interest.
 The characters remain secretive about their feelings until the truth is revealed and the new relationships are formed.
 Frid told Caron Eastgate from TV Week that "it's funny to be swapping partners, but I think it's very cute."

+In another storyline shared with Josh, Todd and Cody, Melissa joins them in a game of strip poker.
+The scene required the males to strip almost naked until they are caught by Helen Daniels (Anne Haddy).
+In 1991, Angerson told a reporter from TV Hits that he was unhappy with the story.
+He had previously stripped in scenes but believed an actor's body should be private.
+Schmid also bemoaned Josh's storyline for being "embarrassing" and "awful", with numerous retakes and a "monotonous" day of filming.
+Amenta later revealed that it was one of the characters' most memorable scenes.
+She added that "I didn't realise how iconic that scene had become until I read about it and heard about it afterwards."